x-Code-x/sdmx-prototype-json/draft-sdmx-json/docs/sdmx-json-field-guide.md

     "name": "Frequency"

-#### keyPosition

-*Number*.
-Indicates the position of the dimension in the key, starting at 0.
-This field should not be supplied for attributes.Example:

-    "keyPosition": 0

 #### description

 *String* *nullable*.
 Provides a description for the component.
 Example:

     "description": "The time interval at which observations occur over a given time period."

+#### keyPosition

+*Number* *nullable*.
+Indicates the position of the dimension in the key, starting at 0.
+This field should not be supplied for attributes.
+Example:

+    "keyPosition": 0

 #### role